quintel/documentation/docs/main/heat-built-environment.md

 ---
-title: Demand - Heat in the built environment
+title: Heat in the built environment
 ---
 Insulation can be used to bring down the amount of heating we need for our houses while staying comfortable.
-The ETM allows you to alter the heat demand for various types of residences and buildings (Commercial and Public Services buildings, shortly CaPS) separately in the Demand > ['Household']**LINK** or ['Buildings']**LINK** sections.
+The ETM allows you to alter the heat demand for various types of residences and buildings (Commercial and Public Services buildings, shortly CaPS) separately in the Demand > ['Household'](https://energytransitionmodel.com/scenario/demand/households/overview) or ['Buildings'](https://energytransitionmodel.com/scenario/demand/buildings/overview) sections.
 This page discusses the modeling methods used for the implementation of heat demand in the ETM and the data that underlies the modeling.

 ## Building stock
 ### Households